 Illustrations by Bob Singer

 Barbera, Joseph.
-"My Life in 'Toons: From Flatbush to Bedrock in Under a Century," Turner Publishing, Inc., 1994.
+My Life in 'Toons: From Flatbush to Bedrock in Under a Century.
+Atlanta, GA: Turner Publishing, Inc., 1994.

-Hanna, William.
-"A Cast of Friends," Taylor Publishing Company, 1986.
+Hanna, William and Tom Ito.
+A Cast of Friends.
+Dallas, TX: Taylor Publishing Company, 1986.

 Kowalski, Jesse.
-"Hanna-Barbera: The Architects of Saturday Morning," Norman Rockwell Museum, 2016.
+Hanna-Barbera: The Architects of Saturday Morning.
+Stockbridge, MA: Norman Rockwell Museum, 2016.

-Takamoto, Iwao and Mallory, Michael.
-"My Life with a Thousand Characters," University Press of Mississippi, 2009.
+Takamoto, Iwao and Michael Mallory.
+My Life with a Thousand Characters.
+Jackson, MS: University Press of Mississippi, 2009.